-- 1. The instructor reviews the memory aid accommodation request and contacts the student's Access Ability Advisor if there are concerns regarding the use of the memory aid and the essential criteria of the course. - 2.
-The student prepares a memory aid sheet that is one page, single-sided, 8" x 11.5" page, written by hand or 12 size font type, double spaced and gives the aid sheet to their instructor at least three working days in advance of the test/exam or on a date specified by the instructor. - 3.
-The Instructor reviews the student's aid sheet and chooses one of the following options: - a) approve the aid sheet as is - b) remove (delete, scratch out, or black out with a marker) information that the Instructor has deemed inappropriate - disallow the aid sheet entirely because the memory triggers on the aid sheet are deemed to be essential criteria or learning objectives for the course - If approved, the instructor must sign the aid sheet and return the aid sheet directly to the AccessAbility Resource Centre at least one day prior to the test/exam. - The test/exam office returns the test with the aid sheet to the instructor for marking.
+- 1. The instructor reviews the memory aid accommodation request and contacts the student's Accessibility Advisor if there are concerns regarding the use of the memory aid and the essential criteria of the course. - 2.
+The student prepares a memory aid sheet that is one 8.5" x 11" page, double-sided, or two 8.5" x 11" pages single sided, written by hand or typed with 12 size font, double spaced.
+The student gives the aid sheet to their instructor at least three working days in advance of the test/exam or on a date specified by the instructor. - 3.
+The Instructor reviews the student's aid sheet and chooses one of the following options: - a) approve the aid sheet as is - b) remove (delete, scratch out, or black out with a marker) information that the Instructor has deemed inappropriate - disallow the aid sheet entirely because the memory triggers on the aid sheet are deemed to be essential criteria or learning objectives for the course - 4.
+If approved, the instructor must sign the aid sheet and return the aid sheet directly to Accessibility Services at least one day prior to the test/exam. - The test/exam office returns the test with the aid sheet to the instructor for marking.